 Hardening our hearts to the power of God’s Word.
 Every time we catch ourselves thinking, “what this text needs is a little more of me…a little of my flash and polish will go a long way in helping it hit home in this sermon…” our faith in the power of God’s Word diminishes just a little more.
 Every time we receive a compliment for a lesson well-taught and we fail to acknowledge that it was God’s Word and not our communication skills that caused the real transformation, we steal God’s glory, and our heart hardens just a little more to the miracle of His living word.

 Hardening our hearts to the power of prayer.
 When the priority we give gathered prayer meetings falls somewhere between repairing the hems of the choir robes and making sure there is toilet paper in the women’s restroom, we miss the mark as spiritual leaders.
 When our public prayers reveal just how little time we have spent in private prayer, we set an example of a heart hardened to prayer.
-Jesus said his church would be a house of prayer…what type of house are you building?
+Jesus said his church would be a house of prayer…what type of house are you and your leadership building?

 Do you see, then, that (especially for leaders who live in the accountability of the lime light) a hardening heart does not necessarily begin with a sense of rebellion nor outright rejection of God.
 Rather, it more often begins with these much less obvious moments of shrunken faith or heightened sense of self.
 Unfortunately, there are many roads that lead to the hardening of the heart…many dangerous paths from which to choose.
 They just don’t seem all that dangerous in the beginning.